Autumn Birding in Sonoma County

 If you're hesitating to give it a try because you can't tell the difference between an egret and an eagle, don't let that stop you.
 Everybody has to start somewhere.
-Besides, birding makes the perfect excuse to get yourself out of the house and onto a trail.
+Besides, birding makes the perfect excuse to get yourself outdoors and onto a trail.

 So grab a bird guide and binocs if you have them (definitely nothing to worry about it if you don't), and head for one of the spots below.
 They're all perfectly prime territory for observing our avian friends:

-Among the denizens, both year-round and transitory: American white pelican, Northern harrier, American wigeon, Peregrine falcon, Ring-necked pheasant, Greater yellowleggs, Red-necked phalarope, Least tern, Western burrowing owl, and the Song sparrow.
+Among the denizens, both year-round and transitory: American white pelican, northern harrier, American wigeon, peregrine falcon, ring-necked pheasant, greater yellowleggs, red-necked phalarope, Llast tern, western burrowing owl, and the song sparrow.
 Download a complete bird list.

-Spring Lake Regional Park: Located on the outskirts of Santa Rosa, the park's large size and lake attract diverse bird species, especially during migration.
+Located on the outskirts of Santa Rosa, the park's large size and lake attract diverse bird species, especially during migration.
 You may see a variety of geese, egrets, herons, hawks, woodpeckers, owls, jays, warblers and sparrows.
-Read my February 2013 article about hiking at Spring Lake Regional Park.

-Laguna de Santa Rosa Trail: Thanks to the unique and complex surrounding habitat of Sonoma County's largest freshwater wetlands, this trail is a birder's paradise.
+Thanks to the unique and complex surrounding habitat of Sonoma County's largest freshwater wetlands, this trail is a birder's paradise.
 More than 200 species of birds are known to reside in or feed and rest in the Laguna in the course of migration, including egrets, hawks, sparrows, finches, woodpeckers and even bald eagles.
-Read my March 2013 article, “Exploring the Laguna de Santa Rosa Trail.”
+For more details, read Explore the Laguna de Santa Rosa Wetlands.

-Bodega Bay: Sonoma County Regional Park trails in Bodega Bay offer wonderful opportunities to spot pelagic birds on the water, shorebirds in the mudflats and waterfowl on the harbor.
-Head to trails at Doran Beach, the Bird Walk Coastal Access Trail and Pinnacle Gulch Coastal Access Trail for great birding, surf, sun and fun.
+Sonoma County Regional Park trails in Bodega Bay offer wonderful opportunities to spot pelagic birds on the water, shorebirds in the mudflats and waterfowl on the harbor.
+Head to trails at Doran Regional Park, the Bird Walk Coastal Access Trail, and Pinnacle Gulch Coastal Access Trail for great birding, surf, sun, and fun.

-To learn more about birding in Sonoma County, visit:
+For more birding options in Sonoma County, visit:

-- Sonoma County Bird Watching Spots.
-A labor of love by local birdwatcher Colin Talcroft, this site has tons of information ranging from birding locations to field guide reviews.
+- Sonoma County Bird Watching Spots, which is a labor of love by local birdwatcher Colin Talcroft, This site has tons of information ranging from birding locations to field guide reviews.
 He also has a downloadable/printable county field list.

 Written by Sonoma Insider Suzie Rodriguez